Nick Pratto Player Props: Royals vs. Dodgers

-Nick Pratto, with a slugging percentage of .324 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals against the Los Angeles Dodgers, with Bobby Miller on the mound, June 30 at 8:10 PM ET.
+On Saturday, Nick Pratto (hitting .162 in his past 10 games) and the Kansas City Royals play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 7:15 PM ET.

-In his last appearance, he went 1-for-4 with an RBI against the Guardians.
+In his previous game, he went 1-for-3 with a double and an RBI against the Dodgers.

 Nick Pratto Game Info & Props vs. the Dodgers